Leptis Magna: Roman Empire

 Leptis achieved its greatest prominence beginning in AD 193, as the hometown of emperor Septimius Severus.
 Septimius favored his hometown above all other provincial cities, and the buildings and wealth he lavished on it made Leptis Magna the third-most important city in Africa, rivaling Carthage and Alexandria.
 In AD 205, he and the imperial family visited the city and bestowed great honors.
 Among the changes that Severus introduced were the creation of a magnificent new forum and the rebuilding of the docks.
 The natural harbor had a tendency to silt up, but the Severan changes made this worse, and the eastern wharves are extremely well preserved, since they were scarcely used.

+Leptis prospered through trans-Saharan trade in various valuable goods, including ivory, wild animals for the gladiatorial arena, gold dust, carbuncle, precious woods like ebony, and ostrich feathers.

 Leptis overextended itself during this period.
 During the Crisis of the 3rd Century, when trade declined precipitously, Leptis Magna's importance also fell into a decline, and by the middle of the 4th century, even before it was completely devastated by the 365 tsunami, large parts of the city had been abandoned.
 Ammianus Marcellinus recounts that the crisis was worsened by a corrupt Roman governor named Romanus, who demanded bribes to protect the city during a major tribal raid.
 The ruined city could not pay these and complained to the emperor Valentinian I. Romanus then bribed people at court and arranged for the Leptan envoys to be punished "for bringing false accusations".
 It enjoyed a minor renaissance beginning in the reign of the emperor Theodosius I.